awesomerank/awesomerank.github.io/lists/deephacks/awesome-jvm.md

 * [muxy ★553](mefellows/muxy) - Simulating real-world distributed system failures.
 * [Netty](http://netty.io/) - Async event-driven network library for high performance protocol servers & clients.
 * [okhttp ★20059](square/okhttp) - An HTTP+HTTP/2 client for Android and Java applications.
-* [ReactiveSocket](http://reactivesocket.io/) - ReactiveSocket is an application protocol providing Reactive Streams semantics over an asynchronous, binary boundary.
+* [RSocket](http://rsocket.io/) - RSocket is a binary protocol for use on byte stream transports such as TCP, WebSockets, and Aeron.
 * [SimianArmy ★5485](Netflix/SimianArmy) - Resiliency tool that helps ensure that your applications can tolerate random instance failures.
 * [pcap4j ★324](kaitoy/pcap4j) - Java library for capturing, crafting, and sending packets using libpcap.
 * [pig ★274](rafael-santiago/pig) - A Linux packet crafting tool.